 iMazing's search bar (top toolbar) is implemented in Photos too.
 The following fields are indexed and will return search results:

 The last 3 fields are generally empty.
-They can be manually entered in the macOS Photos app.
+On macOS, they can be manually entered in the Photos app.

 You can instruct iMazing to only display photos from a specific date range using this control.
 By default, this range is set to encompass the date of the first and last asset in your device's photo library.

 Export, Import and Delete action buttons are available here.
 If nothing is selected, only the Import action will be enabled.